binrey/lithub/README.md

 # Semi-Supervised learning
 ## Articles
 FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence | 2001 | [link](https://arxiv.org/pdf/2001.07685.pdf)
+A Simple Framework for Contrastive Learning of Visual Representations | 2020 | [link](https://arxiv.org/pdf/2002.05709.pdf)
 # Machine learning sentenses
 * Machine learning suffers from a fundamental problem.
 While machines are able to learn complex prediction rules by minimizing their training error, data are often